|

-Is there any way to keep a javascript mouse position lit up when going to another page?
+Is there any way to keep a menu using css lit up when going to another page?

 Return to Recent Questions

-A: The javascript mouse position has only two states normal and mouseover.
+The menu using css has only two states normal and mouseover.

 Try to do the following things: